magento/merchdocs/src/catalog/inventory-product-stock-options.md

     - To modify the Notify for Quantity Below per source, clear or select the **Notify Quantity Use Default** checkbox.

-      If cleared, enter the stock level that triggers notification that the item is out of stock.
-This amount is subtracted from the Salable Quantity at the stock level.
+      If cleared, enter the stock level amount that triggers the item's out of stock notice.
+The amount entered is subtracted from the item's Salable Quantity at the stock level.

        Select to use Default |Magento checks the product Advanced Inventory options for configuration settings.
        Clear to Modify|Enter a value for the Notify Quantity, overriding Advanced Inventory and Store configuration settings.